 In partnership with the state Department of Transportation, the vacant park and its lightly used soccer fields were transformed into a new park that includes a playground, soccer field, bike path, and a new pedestrian bridge across the Bronx River.

 The bridge carries the Bronx River Greenway into the park.
 Looking north, one can see a highway pillar in the middle of the river, built for a highway ramp that was never completed.
 It can also be seen from the eastbound Cross Bronx Expressway looking south.
+At this time, it is the newest bridge across Bronx River.

 Returning to the earlier photo of East 174th Street Bridge, we see it crossing above Sheridan Expressway.
 That lone pillar in the river was intended to connect with this highway.
 Like many of New York’s great public works, the Sheridan Expressway is unfinished.
 Designed to connect the Bruckner Expressway in Hunts Point to the New England Thruway in Baychester, it would have sliced its way through northwestern Bronx.
 Seeing how the Cross-Bronx Expressway destroyed the character of neighborhoods along its route, residents fought the highway.
 By 1962, only the section between Bruckner Expressway and 177th Street was completed.
 It carries the federal route designation Interstate 895, but only one ramp connects it to Interstate 95, its parent highway.